Trade Stock Indices

 Risk: Reward Ratio

-The risk: reward ratios means that as trader you only trade when you're likely to make more profits, for example if you have a risk: reward ratio of 3:1 then it means that you will only trade when you're likely to make profits 3 times as compared to not making profits.
+The risk: reward ratios means that as trader you only trade when you're likely to make more profits, e.g. if you have a risk: reward ratio of 3:1 then it means that you will only trade when you're likely to make profits 3 times as compared to not earning and making profits.

 Or put in another way you are more likely to make 3 times what you risk in a single trade.
 This means that if you risk $100 then you're likely to make $300 dollar in profit on that trade.

-Having a high risk: reward ratio will improve your chances of making more profit when trading the stock index market, for example even if your system win rate is 50 % or even 30 %, you will still make profits if you have a good risk: reward ratio as shown in the illustration below:
+Having a high risk : reward ratio will improve your chances of making and earning more profits when trading the market, e.g. even if your system win ratio is 50 % or even 30 %, you'll still make profits if you have a good risk: reward ratio as displayed and shown in the illustration below:

-From this example if your trade system win rate is 50 % & your risk reward is 3:1 then from ten trades that you will have made your profit would have been $10,000 dollars, even if your trading system win rate was lower than this and for example your win rate was 30 % you still would have made a profit of $2,000 from the few winning trades as shown above.
+From this example if your trade system win ratio is 50 % & your risk reward is 3:1 then from ten trade transactions that you will have made your profit would have been $10,000, even if your system win rate was lower than this and for example your win rate was 30 % you still would have made a profit of $2,000 from the few winning trades as shown above.

 Percentage Risk Method

-This method a trader will set a fixed percent to risk per trade, therefore a trader may decide to risk only 2 % per trade, this way their risk is always kept to a minimum.
+This method a indices trader will set a fixed percent% to risk per trade position, therefore a trader might decide to risk only 2 % per trade position, this way their trading risk is always kept to a minimum.

-Therefore if a trader has a $50,000 dollar account, amount to risk per trade is about $1,000 dollars, therefore depending on the trade transaction open a trader will set the stop at this amount of $1,000 dollars:
+Hence if a indices trader has got a $50,000 dollar trading account, amount to risk per trade is about $1,000 dollars, therefore depending on the trade open a trader will set the stop at this amount of $1,000:

-If the trader opens is trading the Italy FTSE MIB 40 or IT40Cash which has a pip value of € 1 & one pip move is equal to 1 point then the trader would calculate the percent risk money management depending on the trading lots opened as shown below
+If the trader opens is trading the Italy FTSE MIB 40 or IT40Cash which has got a pip value of € 1 & one pip move is equal to 1 point then the trader would calculate the percent risk money management depending on the lots opened as displayed and shown below

 Example 1: